 The Örkény Theatre is an ensemble of 25 actors in the heart of Budapest.
 It was established in 2004 in the building, which was earlier housing the Chamber of the Madách Theatre.

-Surprisingly quickly, basically in two years, the Örkény Theatre has broken the highly commercial tradition of its predecessor.
-It has found a new and faithful audience for contemporary productions, as well as new and courageous stagings of classical plays.
+The mainly commercial profile of Madách changed into an artistic repertory which puts much more emphasis on the quality of the pieces.
+Surprisingly quickly, basically in two years, the Örkény Theatre has found a new and faithful audience for contemporary productions, as well as for new and courageous stagings of classical plays.
 An important part of the repertory is mounting plays that reflect social problems, and these plays vary from ancient Greek tragedies to contemporary foreign avantgarde pieces.
-The theatre considers its audience a partner and places special emphasis on daring experimentation.
-The appreciative response is demonstrated in the high ticket sales.
+New Hungarian plays also broaden the repertoire of this theatre.

 Örkény considers its audience a partner and places special emphasis on daring experimentation.
 The appreciation of the audiences is visible when we look at the sales.